jantimon/html-webpack-plugin/examples/inline/readme.md

-# isomorphic jade example
+# isomorphic pug example

-This example shows how to use a different template engine (in this case jade) to load the `time.jade` template on the backend and frontend.
+This example shows how to use a different template engine (in this case pug) to load the `time.pug` template on the backend and frontend.